-Alcohol Impaired Driving Fatalities - To decrease alcohol impaired driving fatalities 11% from the 2007-2009 calendar year average of 45 to 40 by December 31, 2012.
+Alcohol Impaired Driving Fatalities - To decrease alcohol impaired driving fatalities 11% from the 2008-20010 calendar year average of 46 to 41 by December 31, 2013.

-- Ongoing analysis of state traffic crash data will be used to measure progress towards the desired goals.
-Particular attention will be placed on all crashes which involve alcohol, the age and gender of the drivers involved in these crashes, the BAC level of the drivers involved in these crashes, the counties in which the crashes occur, the time of day and day of week the crashes occur, and the total number of arrests made by Delaware law enforcement agencies. - A comprehensive automated traffic crash report, currently utilizing the E-crash software, was implemented statewide in January 2009.
-This reporting system, which utilizes MMUCC data elements, allows for more comprehensive data collection with regard to all traffic crashes, including alcohol-related crashes. - The DUI Tracking System provides data related to the post-arrest processing of a DUI offender.
-The system tracks progress from arrest through relicensure.
-System improvements have been made to include Court disposition data, DMV administrative hearing data, and more detailed treatment program information. - Number of DUI arrests during grant funded enforcement activity in FY 2010: 104
+• Ongoing analysis of state traffic crash data will be used to measure progress towards the desired goals.
+Particular attention will be placed on all crashes which involve alcohol, the age and gender of the drivers involved in these crashes, the BAC level of the drivers involved in these crashes, the counties in which the crashes occur, the law enforcement jurisdiction in which the crashes occur, the time of day and day of week the crashes occur, and the total number of arrests made by Delaware law enforcement agencies.

+- A comprehensive automated traffic crash report, currently utilizing the E-crash software, was implemented statewide in January 2009.
+This reporting system, which utilizes MMUCC data elements, allows for more comprehensive, real-time data collection with regard to all traffic crashes, including alcohol-related crashes. - The DUI Tracking System provides data related to the post-arrest processing of a DUI offender.
+The system tracks progress from arrest through re-licensure.
+System improvements have been made to include Court disposition data, DMV administrative hearing data, and more detailed treatment program information. - Number of DUI arrests during grant funded enforcement activity in FY 2011: 595

-In FY 2012, OHS will shift from awarding annual grants to law enforcement agencies with an identified traffic safety problem to conducting eight enforcement blitzes focused on impaired driving.
+- In FY 2013, OHS will provide funding to law enforcement agencies with an identified traffic safety problem to participate in eleven enforcement blitzes focused on impaired driving.
 Those blitzes will occur in late October, November-December, January, March, and June-September.
-Enforcement will be focused on days of the week and times of the day supported by crash data, will include both checkpoints and saturation patrols and will be supported by paid media.
-See below:
+Enforcement will be focused on days of the week and times of the day supported by crash data, will include both checkpoints and saturation patrols and will be supported by paid media. - Agencies participating in the enforcement efforts include: